About The Divorcer

 “The hearings.
 Stacks of files.
 Hospital records, conversations with cops, haggling with the D.A.
 Think favors are easy to come by in this town?
 You all pat yourselves on the back like we did a good thing, but she lays around all day at that house instead of a prison cell because of me.
 Don’t shoot me the noble face when you’ve never had a real problem in your perfect little life.”
 It’s starting to get loud.
 The woman is starting to leave.
 Cole changes his countenance quickly and apologizes roundly to the bar.
 She settles back down, wishes she had pride enough not to.

 “She’s our sister,” Craig says again, this time the fragment has a weight.
 He seems to as well.
-A bit bigger, straighter in his seat.
+He’s a bit bigger, straighter in his seat.
 “And stop being such an asshole.
 It may work in your creepy circles, but I know who I’m talking to.”
 The elder stands up and finishes his drink.
 He thanks Jade with a polite nod.
 “Be better.
 Go see your family tomorrow.
 What else you got to do?”

 “I’ll call your damn driver,” Craig says.
 He walks briskly away and up the stairs in case the cops come in.
 Damn mess, he says to himself.